 We won’t share your information in other ways without your consent

-Aside from disclosing information to health units, the Ministry, and healthcare providers, your personal health information will be kept private.
+Aside from disclosing information to health units, the Ministry, and healthcare providers, your personal health information will be kept private, unless otherwise allowed by law.
 We can’t and won’t share this information with others without your consent.
 This includes information about whether you’ve been a client with us or not.

 You can choose to give a family member or legal representative access to your personal health information.
 If you do give consent, it’s specific to whatever parts of your record you choose.
 You have the right to cancel previous consent or to change the conditions of your consent.